-The Stanford Center on Global Poverty and Development provides undergraduate students with opportunities to engage in world-class research and to get involved.
-From working in low- and middle- income countries on faculty-led projects to taking part in Center events, Stanford students are important participants in the Center’s mission to produce impactful research on global poverty and have real-world impact.
+The Stanford Center on Global Poverty and Development provides undergraduate students with opportunities to engage in world-class research, have international experience, and to get involved in the Center's work.
+From working in low- and middle- income countries on faculty-led projects to taking part in Center events, Stanford students are important participants in the Center’s mission to produce significant research on global poverty and development and have real-world impact.

-Learn more about some of the resources for undergraduates:
+Learn more about some of the opportunities available to undergraduate students:

-● The summer undergraduate RA program enables students to gain experience in field research by spending the summer in a developing country, working on Stanford faculty projects.
+- The Summer Undergraduate Field Research Assistant Program enables students to gain experience in field research by spending the summer in a developing country working on a Stanford faculty-led project.

-● The Ronald McKinnon Memorial Fellowship is open to undergraduates majoring in economics, writing undergraduate theses in international economics, international finance, and economic development.
+- The Ronald McKinnon Memorial Fellowship is open to undergraduates majoring in economics who are writing an undergraduate thesis in international economics, international finance, or economic development.